FOIA Reference Guide

-- Regional Archives –Each region operates a program encompassing the full life cycle of records, including archival accessioning, record processing and access to records by the public.
+- Accessioned Archival Records held in Field Locations – Each field location operates a program encompassing the full life cycle of records, including archival accessioning, record processing and access to records by the public.
 You may submit your written FOIA request to the Director of the Regional Archives facility where the records are located.

 National Archives at Boston, MA

 Chicago, IL 60629-5898

 National Archives at New York, NY